haxiomic/dts2hx/README.md

 - Install dts2hx in your local project as a development dependency:

     `npm install dts2hx --save-dev`

-- Install a node module with types, e.g. `npm install three`
+- Install a module with types, for example `npm install three`

 - Run dts2hx on the node module

     `npx dts2hx three`

-- Alternatively, generate externs for all local node dependencies with
+- Alternatively, generate externs for all local package.json dependencies with

     `npx dts2hx --all`
-- (The generated externs use haxe 4+ syntax)

 - For bonus points, add dts2hx as a postinstall script in your package.json so that externs are generated automatically after `npm install`
     ```json
     "scripts": {